Find a therapist that can help with Self-harm

 In 2019, two therapists set out to tackle a complicated problem.

-Many people worldwide are affected by Self-harm, so by no means should you feel alone or that the diagnosis is unmanageable: many have sought treatment successfully through finding a qualified and compassionate psychotherapist.
-Although it requires some daily effort to manage Self-harm, seeking professional help is a key step in understanding what you need to gain more stability in everyday life and how to integrate healthy coping mechanisms into your daily routine.
+Many have sought help successfully through finding a qualified and compassionate psychotherapist to help with Self-harm.
+Seeking professional help is a key step in understanding what you need to gain more stability in everyday life and how to integrate healthy coping mechanisms into your daily routine.
 To learn how to go about selecting the perfect therapist, read our guide here.

 How to choose a therapist specialising in Self-harm